 Although this recipe is cooked in a slow cooker, the key to deeper flavors is to brown the chicken on the stovetop first.
 A slight reduction of red wine adds another layer of flavor.

 Then, everything is placed in a slow cooker, including chopped tomatoes and cooked black beans.

-All you need is some steamed rice and a simple green salad to go along with this Slow Cooker Jamaican Chicken Stew to make a complete comforting meal.
+All you need is some steamed rice and a simple green salad to go along with this Crock Pot Jamaican Spiced Chicken Stew to make a complete comforting meal.
 For busy nights, I keep this stew warm in the slow cooker, and the rice warm in the rice cooker.
 The other night, my husband and I had to run to a meeting, so this was the perfect way for the kids to serve themselves dinner when they were hungry.

 - 2 teaspoons curry powder

 - 1 1/2 cups 15 ounces black beans, rinsed and drained

 - 1 1/2 cups 15 ounces diced tomatoes, undrained